YouTube Revenue Calculator

 Understanding YouTube CPM

-CPM vs RPM: CPM (Cost Per Mille) is what advertisers pay per 1,000 ad impressions.
-Your actual earnings are based on RPM (Revenue Per Mille), which is your take-home per 1,000 views after YouTube's 45% cut and accounting for non-monetized views.
+CPM vs. RPM: CPM is what advertisers pay per 1,000 ad impressions.
+RPM is closer to what you earn per 1,000 views after platform revenue share and non-monetized views.

-What Increases CPM: US/UK/Canada audience, business/finance niche, Q4 timing, longer videos with mid-roll ads, and high viewer engagement all lead to higher CPM rates.
+What Increases CPM: US, UK, and Canada audiences, business or finance niches, Q4 timing, longer videos with mid-roll ads, and strong viewer engagement can all increase ad rates.

-Diversify Income: Top creators earn more from sponsorships and affiliates than AdSense.
-Don't rely on ad revenue alone.
+Diversify Income: Top creators often earn more from sponsorships, affiliates, products, and services than AdSense alone.
+Do not rely on ad revenue as the whole business model.

 Common Questions